sabrsorensen/check_upstream_versions/README.md

 # check_upstream_versions
-Go utility to check for updated versions of software bundled in Docker containers
+Go utility to check for updated versions of software bundled in Docker images I've created.